 “Digital technologies are now being recognized as an imperative for sustainable water management strategies that enable water operators to build resilience.”

-Albert Cho, Vice President and General Manager at Xylem, shares why working in water is at the center of innovation, sustainability and social value, and why digitization is an imperative.
+Albert Cho, Chief Strategy and Digital Officer at Xylem, shares why working in water is at the center of innovation, sustainability and social value, and why digitization is an imperative.

 I grew up in Arizona – watching people sprinkle their lawns and golf courses in searing temperatures, as if water were an endless resource.
 Later, when I saw how many dams, canals and structures it took to make this possible, I realized this was far from the case.